About This Drug

 - If you get a rash, do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medicine if your rash bothers you.

-- While you are taking rucaparib, use sunscreen with SPF 30 or higher when you are outdoors even for a short time.
+- While you are taking rucaparib, use sunscreen when you are outdoors even for a short time.
 Cover up when you are out in the sun.
 Wear wide-brimmed hats, long-sleeved shirts, and pants.
 Keep your neck, chest, and back covered.

 Food and Drug Interactions